WonderfulKW/SQL/README.md

-# SQL problems problem practice from SQLZoo
+# SQL problem practices from SQLZoo